insilico-unifei/fibos-py/README.md

 ### Basic Instalations

-Install packages in requirements.txt (in .venv):
+Install packages in requirements.txt (in .venv):\
+(On Windows, if you get any error here, try running this command again)

 ```
 (.venv)$ pip install -r requirements.txt
 ```

 Install fibos: